Dublin City University: Television

-DCUtv is also operated by DCU's Media Production Society (MPS).
+DCU TV is also operated by DCU's Media Production Society (MPS).

-It produces videos and programmes which are available online through the MPS YouTube channel.
+It produces videos and programmes which are available online through the MPS YouTube channel and the DCU TV Instagram.
 Its content often goes viral in Ireland and as a result has been promoted by some of the country's major websites and news outlets.

+DCU TV is composed of "The TV Team" which is organised into sections, such as Feature Length Content and Sketches.
+The TV Team also produces DCU TV News, a weekly news series in collaboration with Dublin City University.
+They produce high quality, solely student created content.
+Most recently, they won an award for "Best Promotional Video" at the DCU Clubs and Socs Awards.

-DCUtv's major annual event is its live 24-hour telethon, which has raised as much as €5,000 for charity in one year.
+DCU TV's major annual event is The 24-Hour Broadcast, which has raised as much as €13,000 for charity in one broadcast. the 24-Hour Broadcast is formatted with 48 live shows, with the final 2 hours being a ticketed live-studio audience in the Venue, on the Glasnevin Campus.

+DCU TV often provides photography, videography and livestreaming to other DCU Societies, such as the Raising and Giving Society, DCU Dance, and DCU Drama.
+They also work with DCU to provide the livestream for the DCU Graduation Ceremonies.

 DCU is the first university in Ireland to produce a feature-length film.
 The film, named Six Semesters, was funded by the university and made entirely by MPS members.

+The TV Team, The 24-Hour Broadcast and DCU TV as a whole is managed by 2 TV managers, elected each year at the MPS Annual General Meeting.
+The 2024/2025 TV Managers are currently Samuel Kennedy and Sarah Duff.

 Publications

 There are several publications distributed throughout the university, and below are current and past examples: